so-90prime/bokGalil/README.Galil.md

  - The 'B Encoder' value (+1337) is associated with the B axis motor position;
  - The 'C Encoder' value (-970) is associated with the C axis motor position;
  - The 'A' value (0.297) is associated with the B axis analog input multiplied by 10.0/32767.0;
- - The 'B' value (0.292) is associated with the E axis analog input multiplied by 10.0/32767.0;
+ - The 'B' value (0.292) is associated with the D axis analog input multiplied by 10.0/32767.0;
  - The 'C' value (0.307) is associated with the F axis analog input multiplied by 10.0/32767.0;

 Now, to change the instrument focus, we use the algorithm: